“DSC_0263”by sacratomato_hr is licensed under CC BY-SA 2.0

 How Much Do Bike Racks Cost?

-Bike racks prices vary depending on the mounting style, design, features, quality, and more.
+Bike rack prices vary depending on the mounting style, design, features, quality, and more.
 The most common types of bike racks can cost anywhere from $25 to $1,000.

-Cheaper bike racks are made of lower quality materials and have less features.
+Cheaper bike racks are made of lower-quality materials and have fewer features.
 Some ultra-cheap bike racks often lack stability and safety, therefore should be avoided.
 They may also have a low carrying capacity.

 More expensive bike racks are made of strong, high-quality materials and can come with various features.
 If you will be using a bike rack frequently, it’s worth spending the extra money to buy a safe, high-quality bike rack.
 Higher-priced bike racks may feature anti-sway devices or locking systems which can be very useful.